Glossary

 Learn more

 In the realm of artificial intelligence (AI) and machine learning (ML), optimization algorithms are essential methods used to refine models and enhance their performance.
-These algorithms iteratively adjust the parameters of a model to minimize errors or loss, ensuring that the model learns effectively from data.
-This process is critical for training complex models like neural networks, enabling them to perform tasks ranging from image recognition to natural language processing with improved accuracy and reliability.
+These algorithms iteratively adjust the parameters (like weights and biases) of a model to minimize a predefined loss function, which measures the difference between the model's predictions and the actual target values.
+This process is fundamental for training complex models like neural networks, enabling them to learn effectively from data and improve their accuracy and reliability on tasks ranging from image recognition to natural language processing (NLP).
+Think of it as fine-tuning an instrument to produce the clearest sound; optimization algorithms tune the model to make the most accurate predictions.

 Relevance in AI and Machine Learning